 The Garden District

-Take the St. Charles streetcar from downtown to Washington Avenue, then spend some time wandering this historic quarter—marked by grand mansions and leafy streets—developed in the early nineteenth century during the city’s economic boom times.
+Take the St. Charles streetcar from downtown to Washington Avenue, then spend some time wandering this historic quarter—marked by grand mansions and leafy streets—developed in the nineteenth century during the city’s economic boom times.
 The elaborate and renowned raised tombs of Lafayette Cemetery No. 1 offer a worthy detour.
-Across the street lies the culinary landmark Commander’s Palace, where the chefs Paul Prudhomme and Emeril Lagasse both made a name for themselves.
-For extravagant, funky breakfasts or lunches, make your way to Molly’s Rise & Shine on Magazine Street, where fast food meets fine(ish) dining.
+Across the street lies the culinary landmark Commander’s Palace, where the chefs Paul Prudhomme and Emeril Lagasse both cut their teeth.
+For extravagant, creative breakfasts or lunches, make your way to Molly’s Rise & Shine on Magazine Street, where fast food meets fine(ish) dining.
 (This is the sister restaurant to nearby lunch destination Turkey and the Wolf, which offers creative sandwiches—and may make for the meal you remember most.)

 Uptown

 Upriver of the Garden District, you’ll find the sprawling Uptown neighborhood, which extends to the crown jewel of the 350-acre Audubon Park.
-The greenspace features a 1.8-mile jogging path under impressive live oaks that will take you past the city’s famed Aububon Zoo.
+The greenspace features a 1.8-mile jogging path under impressive live oaks that will take you near the city’s famed Audubon Zoo.
 Magazine Street runs for three miles from the Garden District to the park, passing through a variety of urban ecosystems—stretches of indie boutiques as well as eclectic bars and restaurants.
-For a picnic for the park, swing by St. James Cheese for a sandwich or a trio of cheeses and a baguette.
-For a more formal evening meal, Costera offers delicious coastal Spanish interpretations of Gulf seafood.
+For a picnic in the park, swing by St. James Cheese for a sandwich or a trio of cheeses and a baguette.
+To craft your own surf-and-turf dinner, stop by Pascal’s Manale for a drink and some fresh oysters at the vintage stand-up oyster bar just inside the front door, then stroll down the block for the onion rings and substantial, sizzling steaks at the casual but exacting Charlie’s Steakhouse.

 MUST-DO